Protection against eviction and fixation of fair rent

 The old Acts could be repealed by state Governments rather than amended as the drastic amendments required may lead in some cases to confusion and make the Act very complicated.

-The rental laws in India need to be revised to protect the owner and his/her property from the tenant.
+Conclusion and Findings The rental laws in India need to be revised to protect the owner and his/her property from the tenant.

 Special areas of focus should be on terminating old tenancies, removing constraints on increase of rentals and empowering owners in the sense of being able to reclaim their properties without any court proceedings.